 These are two strategies used as a form of asset allocation.

-Dollar cost averaging (DCA) is the more common strategy that allows investments to spread out time.
+Dollar cost averaging is the more common strategy that allows investments to spread out time.
 Essentially, you contribute a set amount of money at set intervals.
 This could be on a monthly or quarterly basis.
-It's a good strategy for high-risk investments like stocks or mutual funds.
+It's a good strategy for investments on the volatile side like stocks or mutual funds.

-DCA is a good strategy if the money you're investing arrives at regular intervals, such as an employer match program that's automatically deducted from your semi-monthly paycheque.
+It's also a good strategy if the money you're investing arrives at regular intervals, such as an employer match program that's automatically deducted from your semi-monthly paycheck.

-Lump sum investing is an all-or-nothing approach.
-This is higher risk but it could outperform DCA.
-A Vanguard study that looked at data from the US, UK and Australia found that investing $1 million using lump sum strategy yielded 2/3 more compared to DCA.
-But as you will be used to hearing by now, there is more risk with a lump sum strategy.
+Lump-sum investing is an all-or-nothing approach.
+This is higher risk but it could outperform dollar cost averaging over the long haul.
+A Vanguard study that looked at data from the U.S, U.K. and Australia found that investing $1 million using lump sum strategy yielded 2/3 more compared to DCA.

 For a lot of us, after we pay our monthly bills, there's barely enough left over to establish an emergency fund.
 In any event, you should keep investing in mind.

 Unless you choose to making investing a priority as much as any other monthly expense, it becomes more and more difficult over time to secure your future.